 Vobramitamab duocarmazine overview

-Vobramitamab duocarmazine (MGC-018) is under development for the treatment of solid tumors such as triple negative breast cancer, ovarian cancer, non-small cell lung cancer, prostate cancer, head and neck squamous cell carcinoma, metastatic castration-resistant prostate cancer (mCRPC), metastatic uveal melanoma, pancreatic cancer, hepatocellular carcinoma, renal cell carcinoma and ocular melanoma.
-It acts by targeting cells expressing CD276 antigen (B7 Homolog 3 or B7-H3).
-It is administered by intravenous route.
-The therapeutic candidate comprises of antibody-drug conjugate and it is being developed based on proprietary B7-H3 antibody and a duocarmycin-based linker payload drug technology.
+Vobramitamab duocarmazine (MGC-018) is under development for the treatment of solid tumors such as ovarian cancer, small-cell lung cancer, prostate cancer, metastatic castration-resistant prostate cancer (mCRPC), pancreatic cancer, hepatocellular carcinoma, renal cell carcinoma, castration-resistant prostate cancer (CRPC) and ocular melanoma.
+It is administered through intravenous route.
+The therapeutic candidate is an antibody-drug conjugate duocarmycin-based linker payload which acts by targeting cells expressing CD276 antigen (B7-H3).

 MacroGenics overview

 MacroGenics is a biopharmaceutical company which focuses on the development and delivery of novel antibody-based therapeutics for the treatment of cancer, infectious diseases and autoimmune disorders.
-Its product pipeline includes candidates for the treatment of solid tumors, breast and gastroesophageal cancers, type 1 diabetes, HIV, DART product candidates for the treatment of acute myeloid leukemia and myelodysplastic syndrome; and b-cell malignancies.
+Its product pipeline includes candidates for the treatment of solid tumors, HIV, breast and gastroesophageal cancers, type 1 diabetes, DART product candidates for the treatment of acute myeloid leukemia and myelodysplastic syndrome; and b-cell malignancies.
 The company’s product candidates are based on proprietary technology platforms, namely, Cancer Stem Cell Platform, Dual-Affinity Re-Targeting (or DART) and TRIDENT Platform and FC Optimization Platform.
 It works in collaboration with various pharmaceutical and biotechnology companies to leverage its technology platforms and protein engineering capabilities for development.
 MacroGenics is headquartered in Rockville, Maryland, the US.

 For a complete picture of Vobramitamab duocarmazine’s drug-specific PTSR and LoA scores, buy the report here.